“I see…” Eril replied to the ring on his finger as he moved dexterously through the dark forest, guided only by a small light-stone infused with mana.

 Eril grinned widely.
 The man knew it was futile, and their dance was coming to an end.
 “You will die in vain.”
 He corrected, hitting away the sword that was trying to pierce his chest.

 Yet instead of following up with another attack, Komor threw away his sword as it was parried and slammed onto Eril, grabbing the man’s body—with the slim sword between them.

 Even as he was being pushed to the ground, “Useless.”
 Eril uttered the words calmly.
 With a thought, the runes on his sword flared up, and with a forceful push, he easily escaped the hold.
 The knight looked at him in shock and fell back onto the ground.
-Two large ice spikes were protruding out of the man’s body and armor where his sword had come into contact earlier, and another on the man’s left arm.
+Two large ice spikes were protruding out of the man’s body–and armor–where his sword had come into contact with earlier, and another on the man’s left arm.

 “You too did not understand what you were up against.
 But you did manage to scratch me, so I shall put you out of your misery.”

 With a quick incantation, the runes on his sword flared up once more, and the dying knight’s face distorted with pain as his body froze and expanded, shattering under the armor.

 Eril stepped over the body and entered the barracks.

 “This can’t be happening!”
 Biran shouted as he ran through the forest, keeping to a less cumbersome pathing.